 This author lives quietly for the enlightening day when our World - and other - Leaders come to recognize the difference between the power of their Minds, and the power of their fists.

 folds of the Brain Mass constituting the Lobes, are termed

 Gyri.
-The groove on either side of a Gyrus is
+The groove, on either side of a Gyrus, is

-termed Sulcus, and as with Fissures,
+termed Sulcus, and, in common with Fissures,

 Sulci serve to increase Brain surface area.